Tennessee vs. Vanderbilt NCAA Football Odds, Plays and Insights | November 27, 2021

 Vanderbilt Stats and Trends

-- When Vanderbilt piles up more than 412.2 yards, the team is 1-1 against the spread and 1-1 overall.
+- Vanderbilt is 1-1 against the spread and 1-1 overall when the team totals more than 412.2 yards.

 - This year the Commodores have turned the ball over 18 times, seven more than the Volunteers' takeaways (11).